Project-MONAI/model-zoo/models/wholeBrainSeg_Large_UNEST_segmentation/docs/README.md

 ### Important

-+ All the brain MRI images for training are registered to Affine registration from the target image to the MNI305 template using NiftyReg.
+The brain MRI images for training are registered to Affine registration from the target image to the MNI305 template using NiftyReg.
-+ The data should be in the MNI305 space before inference.
+The data should be in the MNI305 space before inference.